 Just because a Taser isn’t classified as a gun doesn’t necessarily mean that a felon is allowed to own one.
 It still depends on the law in each state, regulating the purchase and ownership of a Taser.

 A check of state laws shows that it is legal to own a Taser in 45 states with the exceptions being Hawaii, Massachusetts, New York, New Jersey, and Rhode Island.
-However, you must be at least 18 years old to purchase and own a Taser.
+Also, this link indicates that a felon cannot own a Taser in California as well.
+You must be at least 18 years old to purchase and own a Taser.

 Now, owning a Taser is still not the same as being able to carry one in public and actually use it.
 While it is legal to carry a Taser in almost all states, in Connecticut a person cannot carry one in public.